Hola Todos!

 Damasco Apricot Actual Spanish: Albaricoque

-Choclo Corn Actual Spanish: Maíz
+Choclo Corn Actual Spanish: Maíz - Piscola

 El pisco es Chileno, no Peruana.
 Just to start off, Pisco is a type of spirit alcohol that is made from grapes (it’s not like wine though), and is thought to originate in Chile/Peru (there’s much debate about that).
-La Piscola is when you mix Coca Cola with Pisco – Pis (pisco) – cola (coca cola).
+La Piscola is when you mix Coca Cola with Pisco – Pis (pisco) – cola (coca cola). - Plata

-Plata in Spanish means silver as in the metal, but in Chilean slang, it means money, particularly cash.
+Plata in Spanish means silver as in the metal, but in Chilean slang, it means money, particularly cash. - Sapo

 This is a name for someone who’s very nosy and always in someone else’s business, but also just an expression of ‘you’re being nosy!’